StatisticalReinforcementLearningLab/HeartstepsV1Code/README.md

 chmod 600 /home/USER/.davfs2/secrets
 ```
 - Logout and log back in.
-- M+Box can now be mounted with the command `mount ~/mbox`.
+- M+Box can now be mounted with the command `mount ~/mbox` and unmounted with `umount ~/mbox`.
 When prompted, enter the credentials you set up in step 1.

 ## Exporting data